kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_readme.md

 }
 ```

-> **NOTE:**
+> **NOTES:**
-> The kin-ecosystem-android-sdk arr is tested on Android OS versions 4.4 (API level 19) and above.
+> * The kin-ecosystem-android-sdk arr is tested on Android OS versions 4.4 (API level 19) and above.
->
-> Some functionality such as observing balance updates will not be supported on lower OS versions.
+> * Some functionality such as observing balance updates will not be supported on lower OS versions.
->
-> If your app supports lower OS versions (minSdkVersion < 19) we recommend to only enable Kin integration for users with version 4.4 and above.
+> * If your app supports lower OS versions (minSdkVersion < 19) we recommend to only enable Kin integration for users with version 4.4 and above.

 <!--iOS-->
 The fastest way to get started with the sdk is with cocoapods (>= 1.4.0).